Digital-penguin-solutions/Tastaturen/README.md

 # Tastaturen
 Website built 2017-2018

-[Tastaturen](http://tastaturen.se/) is a organ dealer based in Sewaden.
+[Tastaturen](http://tastaturen.se/) is a organ dealer based in Sweden.
-Website includes full flege admin page with capabiletys to edit all images and text.
+Website includes full flege admin page with capabilities to edit all images and text.

 ## Dependencis
 * ``npm``